michieltjampens/dcafs/docs/Basics.md

 d20:7
 12
 ```
-As a (last) reminder, press enter to stop the data from appearing.

 Some extra info on maths:
-* There's no limit to the amount of op's
+* There's no limit to the amount of op's.
-* The op's are executed in order, so if the first one alters index 1 the next one will use the updated value
+* The op's are executed in order, so if the first one alters index 1 the next one will use the updated value.
-* Besides +, other supported ones are -,/,*,^ and %
+* Besides +, other supported ones are -,/,*,^ and %.
 * Brackets are allowed but not mandatory because it will follow the priority rules with the minor exception that % has
   lower priority than / and * (who share priority).
 So 5+2*4 will be 13 and not 28.
 * Both Scientific notation (15E2) and hexadecimal (0xFF) are allowed in both data received and op's.

-There's no function (yet) for logical operations in MathForward nor FilterForward, so that's it for cheating...
+There's no function (yet) for logical operations in Math nor Filter, so that's it for cheating...
 It still might be obvious that 1 to 5 never appear but there's little that can be done about that (for now), besides
 its random, so we might just be lucky.

-This was a really short intro into MathForward, check the dedicated guide for more.
+This was a really short intro into Math, check the dedicated guide for more.

 ### 3. Editor